OperationsPAI/rcabench-platform/docs/specifications.md

   - Ratio = 1.0 means every sampled trace has a unique pattern (maximum diversity)
   - Ratio < 1.0 indicates some redundancy in sampled patterns
   - Provides insight into sampling efficiency beyond simple coverage metrics

+- **Intra-Sample Average Dissimilarity**: Measures internal diversity of sampled trace collection
+  - Quantifies how dissimilar traces are to each other within the sampled set
+  - Uses Jaccard dissimilarity between trace event pair sets: D(Ti, Tj) = 1 - Jaccard(Ti, Tj)
+  - Calculates average pairwise dissimilarity across all trace pairs in sample
+  - Directly evaluates effectiveness of diversity-aware sampling algorithms (e.g., DPP)
+  - Higher values indicate better diversity - traces are more different from each other
+  - Can be used for A/B testing: compare diversity-aware vs. quality-only sampling
+  - Complements coverage metrics by focusing on internal sample diversity rather than coverage breadth
+  - Essential metric for validating diversity algorithms in trace sampling

 ## Data Specification